Phase transition

+Phase transitions commonly refer to when a substance transforms between one of the four states of matter to another.
 At the phase transition point for a substance, for instance the boiling point, the two phases involved - liquid and vapor, have identical free energies and therefore are equally likely to exist.
 Below the boiling point, the liquid is the more stable state of the two, whereas above the boiling point the gaseous form is the more stable.